Ten things Office 365 tenants can do to prepare for GDPR

 5. Break Bad Habits

 Over time, people pick up bad habits.
 A new focus on data protection and compliance offers a chance to eradicate some habits that often result in data leakage.
 I focus on four habits here.
 First, the continuing use of PSTs in an era of huge mailbox quotas is an anachronism.
 It is impossible to apply the range of protection technologies available in Office 365 to PSTs.
 It’s time to ingest PSTs into Exchange Online and eliminate these hangovers from the 1990s.
-Use a product like Quadrotech’s PST Flight Deck to automate the process of gathering, preparing, and moving PSTs in a fast, efficient, and secure manner.
+Using a product like Quadrotech’s PST Flight Deck, you can automate the process of gathering, preparing, and migrating PST files to Office 365 in a fast, efficient, and secure manner.
 If you do not feel that you can cut the use of PSTs quickly, at least use BitLocker to protect laptop disks.

 Second, tenants should review mailboxes that forward email outside the organization.
 Although there might be a good business reason for someone to forward their email, in some cases it comes down to personal preference because they want to use a certain client or email system.
 However, once you allow email forwarding, you lose control of that content for compliance and security purposes.
 For that reason, it’s a bad idea to let users forward email without oversight.
-You can write a PowerShell script to find mailboxes with forwarding set, but it’s easier to use Radar Reporting to find and report mailbox configurations.
+You can write a PowerShell script to find mailboxes with forwarding set, but it’s easier to our Office 365 reporting software to find and report mailbox configurations.

 Third, given the range of storage options available in Office 365, there is no obvious reason to persist with Windows file servers.
 It is time to move personal shares to OneDrive for Business and file shares to SharePoint Online.
 Microsoft has a free utility to move data from on-premises file shares or SharePoint servers to SharePoint Online, and there are many other third-party products available to do the same job.
 If you have a good reason to keep file servers, consider using the Azure Information Protection Scanner to find and protect files holding sensitive personal data.